 - Can the acquisition leverage my position such that the whole is greater than the sum of its two parts?

-To discuss matters relating to due diligence, please get in touch with our Managing Director (James Eyre-Walker) on 01782 848838 or email us using the link below.
+To discuss matters relating to due diligence, please get in touch with our Consultant (James Eyre-Walker) on 01782 848838 or email us using the link below.

 You should be aware that some (but not all) aspects of corporate finance work are regulated under our Designated Profession Body (''DPB'') authorisation.
 Full details of this can be found on our Regulatory Information page.